A liturgical resource of the Catholic Archdiocese of Melbourne

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-Zacchaeus is labelled a sinner but he repents of his sin and is offered salvation.
-The Church teaches that the ‘original sin’ of Adam and Eve in the garden was a choice for themselves and against God (CCC, §398) and that this selfish choice has had implications for all humankind (§402).
+Zacchaeus is labelled a sinner, but he repents from his sin and is offered salvation.
+The Church teaches that the ‘original sin’ of Adam and Eve in the garden was a choice for themselves and against God (CCC, §398), and that their selfish choice has had implications for all humankind (§402).
 Self-centeredness marks the lives of all human beings to a greater or lesser extent.

 • You could explore the notion of ‘sinful humanity’ further.
-It is important to note that sin is not simply a personal choice but can also have a communal or social dimension.
+It is important to note that sin is not simply a personal choice, and that it can also have a communal or social dimension.

-• Where do we see the effects of the sin of human selfishness in our world?
+• Where are the effects of human selfishness evident in our world?

-• With repentance comes God’s forgiveness and the restoration of our relationship with God.
+• With repentance comes God’s forgiveness and the restoration of our relationship with him.
 Within the Church, this forgiveness and restoration is offered through the sacrament of reconciliation.

 • Where do you experience forgiveness and restoration?

-Zacchaeus goes out of his way to encounter Jesus—the equivalent of presenting oneself for the sacrament of reconciliation.
-Zacchaeus acknowledges his sin and proposes to make amends—the equivalent of confession and penance.
-(See CCC, §§1422–1470).
+Zacchaeus goes out of his way to encounter Jesus—which is the equivalent of presenting yourself for the sacrament of reconciliation.
+Zacchaeus also acknowledges his sin and offers to make amends—which is the equivalent of confession and penance (see CCC, §§1422–1470).

-• Look at the structure and prayers of the rite of reconciliation and use them as a basis for discussion and questions.
+• Consider the structure and prayers of the Rite of Reconciliation and use them as a basis for discussion and questions.

 Symbols and images

-Zacchaeus’ encounter with Jesus led him to reassess the way he lived in the world and the way he related to those around him.
-He repented his past wrongs, made restitution and entered into a new way of being.
-This same journey is the one to which baptism into the Church calls all believers.
+Zacchaeus’ encounter with Jesus prompted him to reassess how he lived in the world and how he related to those around him.
+He repented from his past wrongs, made restitution and entered into a new way of being.
+His journey is the same one to which baptism into the Church calls all believers

 Living the Word